 - 13.1.
 You are required to attend such lectures, tutorials, workshops, assessment and other activities that form part of your Course.
 This includes the requirement to attend or submit formal assessments on time. - 13.2.
-We may take registers of attendance, or require you to register your attendance, at timetabled activities (e.g. lectures and seminars) and/or at the Student Administration office, within a designated timeframe. - 13.3.
+In accordance with the attendance monitoring policy we monitor your attendance at timetables sessions.
+To enable this, we may take registers of attendance, or require you to register your attendance, at timetabled activities (e.g. lectures and seminars) and/or at the Student Administration office, within a designated timeframe. - 13.3.
 Whilst the University promotes an egalitarian learning community, applicants and students should be aware that the University has to routinely schedule activities within the Academic Calendar, which may include activities on Fridays and over weekends.
 Where this conflicts with the observance of religious days for some students, the University will endeavour to make alternative arrangements where reasonably possible.
 Students are therefore advised to inform the University in writing of such issues as soon as possible following their application to the University.
 See also www.falmouth.ac.uk/chaplaincy. - 13.4.
 The University may terminate your enrolment where you consistently fail to attend scheduled sessions or we may refer you to our Health, Wellbeing and Fitness to Study Policy which, among other things, may also result in your enrolment being terminated.